vacp2p/rfc/specs/waku/v2/waku-relay.md

 - **Confidentiality**: The adversary should not be able to learn the data carried by the `relay` protocol
 -  **Integrity**: This feature indicates that the data transferred by the `relay` protocol can not be tampered with by an adversarial entity without being detected
--  **Authenticity**: No adversary can forge data on behalf of a victim peer and make it accepted by other peers as if the origin is the victim
+-  **Authenticity**: No adversary can forge data on behalf of a targeted peer and make it accepted by other peers as if the origin is the target
 - **Spam resistant**: No avdersary is able to flood the system with the spam messages (i.e., publishing a large number of messages in a short amount of time)

 <!-- TODO: more requirements can be added, but that needs further and deeper investigation-->